 - 1995: Øystein Opdal (today's owner) takes over

-- 2011: A solar system is being installed at Tyinholmens tak in a unique test project in collaboration with the solar cell company REC
+- 2011: A solar system is installed at Tyinholmens roof in an unique test project in collaboration with the solar company REC

 - 2017: Tyinholmen celebrates 125 years through 5 generations

-For the 125 years celebration a historic presentation of Tyinholmen was made.
-Take a look and enjoy the presentation here presentation for the cavalcade of Tyinholmen through 125 years!
+For the XNUMX celebration a historic presentation of Tyinholmen was made.
+You could take a look at the presentation here presentation for the cavalcade of Tyinholmen through 125 years!